 Within the initial five years of the programme, the team hopes to advance an integrated and inclusive approach to ocean management at a national level in South Africa, Namibia, Ghana, Fiji and the Solomon Islands that enhances the resilience of marine ecosystems and of vulnerable groups.

-“We are very excited to be part of this multi-scalar inter-disciplinary project” says McGarry.
+“We are very excited to be part of this multi-scalar inter-disciplinary project,” Dr McGarry said.
 He recognises that this programme builds on and contributes further to Rhodes University’s long history of responding to complex challenges of ocean health and ecosystems, since the early days of the discovery of the Coelacanth and establishment of the J.L.B.
 Smith Institute of Ichthyology.

-A talented Rhodes University B.Sc and Environmental Science M.Sc graduate who concluded a PhD in the Environmental Learning Research Centre (ELRC) at Rhodes University in 2014, and a post-doctoral placement in the SARChI Chair’s International Social Science Transformations to Sustainability T-Learning research programme in 2018, McGarry’s recent work on empathy, creative practice, social learning and transdisciplinary engagement in policy, justice, environmental science and earth jurisprudence provides a strong foundation for co-leading this inter-disciplinary global programme.
+A talented Rhodes University BSc and Environmental Science MSc graduate who concluded a PhD in the ELRC at Rhodes University in 2014, and a post-doctoral placement in the SARChI Chair’s International Social Science Transformations to Sustainability T-Learning research programme in 2018, Dr McGarry’s recent work on empathy, creative practice, social learning and transdisciplinary engagement in policy, justice, environmental science and earth jurisprudence provides a strong foundation for co-leading this inter-disciplinary global programme.

-Professor Morgera from Strathclyde University says: “Our aspiration is that decisions on the ocean will be informed by multiple values and knowledge systems and that the rights and worldviews of communities, women and youth will be recognised, valued and realised.”
+Professor Elisa Morgera from Strathclyde University said, “Our aspiration is that decisions on the ocean will be informed by multiple values and knowledge systems and that the rights and worldviews of communities, women and youth will be recognised, valued and realised.”

-The Global Challenges Research Fund (GCRF) is a £1.5 billion fund announced by the UK Government in late 2015 to support cutting-edge research that addresses the challenges faced by developing countries.
+The GCRF is a £1.5 billion fund announced by the UK Government in late 2015 to support cutting-edge research that addresses the challenges faced by developing countries.
 The One Ocean Hub will contribute to the Sustainable Development Goals, in particular SDG 14 on the conservation and sustainable use of the oceans.